 Because parsley seeds germinate late, it was believed that the seeds had to travel nine times back and forth to hell before they could sprout.

 A Magical Plant

-In ancient Greece the herb was dedicated to Persephone, the daughter of Zeus and the queen of the underworld and for centuries Greek soldiers believed that any contact with parsley before a battle signaled impending death.
+In ancient Greece, the herb was dedicated to Persephone, the daughter of Zeus and the queen of the underworld and for centuries Greek soldiers believed that any contact with parsley before a battle signaled impending death.

-Because of herb’s association with death, it was often planted on Greek graves to bring happiness to the deceased.
+Because of the herb’s association with death, it was often planted on Greek graves to bring happiness to the deceased.

 In ancient Rome, the plant was attributed with magical powers and it was believed that by eating the seeds one could become invisible and get supernatural strength.